hippiehunter/dblbook/src/chapter_2/routines.md

 On the other hand, parameters with a default value are technically always supplied an argument.
 If no explicit argument is passed in the function call, the default value is used.
 As a result, ^PASSED will always return true for these parameters, indicating that an argument, even if it's the default one, was provided.
 This behavior effectively makes these parameters a hybrid between optional and required parameters.

 ### Methods, Properties, Lambdas, Delegates
-These are function like things and we will describe them in much more detail in the Object Oriented and Functional programming chapters.
+These are function like things and we will describe them in much more detail in chapters TODO.
 You've already seen at least one example of a method, `Console.WriteLine` is a static method on a class named `System.Console`.